 He JUST.
 DIDN’T. SLEEP.

 - He was quite petite, such a small little dude.
-He had good muscle tone, was strong, very physical, just small.
+He had good muscle tone, was strong, and very physical, just small.

 - He continually tested for many rotating food intolerances.
 Egg yolks, ancient grains, fruit, rice, cheese, beans, wheat, oats all came and went until finally he tested for food phenolics.
 With the beginning of that, this was the first list of foods he could and couldn’t eat at around age 2: